iamEtornam/Tasky-Mobile-App/README.md

 </p>

 This project is an implementation of a Design i found on [uigaints.com](https://uigiants.com/etsadhakal8888?posts=1129-Easy-Task-Create-Assign-UX) by [Ashish Dhakal](https://uigiants.com/etsadhakal8888).
+This project does not make use of any third party/external state management package.

 <p>
 The Backend was coded with Nodejs and serverless with Postgres Database and Firebase Auth.
 Location the code [here](https://github.com/RegNex/TaskyBackendService)